TykTechnologies/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/templates.md

 ### CanCreateOrganisation

-Returns true if user can create an organisation.
+Returns true if user can create an organization.

 #### Example Usage
 ```